Find the outliers in a data set by entering the numbers in the calculator below.

 The interquartile range (IQR) is the difference between the first and third quartiles.
 You can find the interquartile range using the formula:

-Then, using the quartiles and interquartile range, set fences beyond the quartiles.
-Any values outside of these fences are considered outliers.
+Using the quartiles and interquartile range, set fences beyond the quartiles.
+Any values in the data that are smaller than the lower fence or larger than the upper fence are outliers.

 You can find the fences using the following formula: